feldti/GsDevKit_stones/README.md

 	export STONES_DATA_HOME=/datadisk/stones_data_home
 fi
 ```
+You shoudl also read the german documentation in directory "documentation-de" and the readme.md in the bin directory
 ## STONES_DATA_HOME
-GsDevKit_stones maintains a registry data structure based on the [XDG Base Directory Specification](https://xdgbasedirectoryspecification.com/).
-On Linux machines, the default location for application specific data is $HOME/.local/share and $XDG_DATA_HOME can be used to optionally define an alternate location.
-On Mac machines, the XDG Base Directory Specification is not defined.
+GsDevKit_stones maintains a registry data structure On Linux machines.

-Therefore to simplify the coding and allow for the creation of short-leved registry structures, The environment variable STONES_DATA_HOME is used to define the root directory for GsDevKit_STONES applications.
+Therefore to simplify the coding and allow for the creation of short-leved registry structures, the environment variable STONES_DATA_HOME is used to define the root directory for GsDevKit_STONES applications.

 On Linux, STONES_DATA_HOME may defaults to $HOME/.local/share.
 If not defined, STONES_DATA_HOME must be defined.

 ## Setting up the registry structure
 ```bash